neha0ptimus/research_and_development/example_project/README.md

 This section summarizes the aim of this project

 ## Setup and code
-- Add details about setup if any
+- Add details about setup if any, eg virtual env, etc

 ## Relevant links
 Setup a folder in BOX `/Users/nehabora/Box/Datascience/research_and_development/example_project` for your project